spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ## @annotator
-A function decorated with `@annotator` usually takes some input (e.g. models, one or more arbitrary annotations like tokens, sentences, parts of speeches etc) and outputs one or more new annotations.
+A function decorated with `@annotator` usually takes some input (e.g. models, one or more arbitrary annotations like tokens, sentences, parts of speeches etc.) and outputs one or more new annotations.

 **Arguments:**